-Department Performance Rationale for selection Planned or Implemented Intervention Current score/ Measure Target Score (data point from Phase 1) Retention Rate in Major (Freshman) + Retention Rate Changed Major The retention rate for freshmen in the major and the retention rate for freshmen who changed their major was chosen because a number of freshmen coming into the EXSS major do not realize how science-based the major actually is.
-For this reason, it is unrealistic to expect that we will retain the We would like to ID students in SSC who are entering the major and are considered to be at Moderate-High Risk in the major, and use this information to implement more intensive advising and/or supplemental instruction and/or study groups for those students.
-We would also like to ID students who may need more extensive advising upon arrival to the university.
-We used an average of 3 years (AY14, AY15, AY16) of data from Phase I. Current Score: 64.45% Target Score: 77.76% same number of freshmen in the major as the institutional average; however, with proper advising, it can be expected that we can meet the institutional average when the retention rate in the major is added to the retention rate for freshmen who changed their major.
+Department Performance Rationale for selection Planned or Implemented Intervention Current score/

+Measure Target Score

+(data point from Phase 1)

+Retention Rate in Major The retention rate for freshmen We would like to ID students in SSC who We used an

+(Freshman) + Retention Rate in the major and the retention are entering the major and are considered average of 3

+Changed Major rate for freshmen who changed to be at Moderate-High Risk in the major, years (AY14,

+their major was chosen because and use this information to implement AY15, AY16)

+a number of freshmen coming more intensive advising and/or of data from

+into the EXSS major do not supplemental instruction and/or study Phase I. Current

+realize how science-based the groups for those students.
+We would also Score: 64.45%

+major actually is.
+For this like to ID students who may need more Target Score:

+reason, it is unrealistic to extensive advising upon arrival to the 77.76%

+expect that we will retain the university.

+same number of freshmen in

+the major as the institutional

+average; however, with proper

+advising, it can be expected that

+we can meet the institutional

+average when the retention rate

+in the major is added to the

+retention rate for freshmen who

+changed their major.